 Verbal communication means expressing ideas clearly and confidently through spoken language.
 This basic skill includes how you express thoughts, present information, and interact verbally with others.

 People who excel at verbal communication speak with clarity and precision.
-They make complex information available to different audiences.
-They also adapt their style based on different situations and listeners.
+They can make complex information accessible to different audiences and adapt their style based on the situation and who is listening.
+On a resume, this translates into skills like public speaking and presentation delivery, interpersonal communication, persuasion and negotiation, and the confidence to share ideas clearly in high-stakes settings.

 Written communication